Products of extended binomial coefficients and their partial factorizations: Estimates for the generalized partial factorization sums

 \end{thm}

-\begin{rem} The functions $\oB_0(n,x)$ and $\oB_1(n, x)$ above are functions of a single variable $\alpha :=\frac{x}{n}$ having $0 \le \alpha \le 1.$ That is, the answer displays a {\em scale invariance}, in terms of the variables $x$ and $n$.
-However various intermediate parts of the proof involve terms in $n$ and $x$ that are not scale invariant. \end{rem}
+\begin{rem} The answer displays a {\em scale invariance}, in terms of the variables $x$ and $n$.
+That is, the functions $\oB_0(n,x)$ and $\oB_1(n, x)$ above turn out to be functions of a single variable $\alpha :=\frac{x}{n}$ having $0 \le \alpha \le 1.$ However in the proof itself, various calculations contain terms in $n$ and $x$ that are {\em not} scale invariant. \end{rem}